Sikorsky VS-44: Postwar service

-Restoration and museum
+Restoration and display

 In 1976, Excambian was donated by Charles Blair, original Chief Pilot of the VS-44, to the National Naval Aviation Museum at NAS Pensacola, Florida.
 In 1983, the Navy transferred the aircraft on permanent loan to the New England Air Museum in Windsor Locks, Connecticut.
-The heavily corroded Flying Boat was then shipped by barge from the Gulf of Mexico to Bridgeport, CT.
-Unloaded by crane, it was trucked a short distance to the Sikorsky Memorial Airport in Stratford, CT.
+The heavily corroded Flying Boat was then shipped by barge from the Gulf of Mexico to Bridgeport, Connecticut.
+Unloaded by crane, it was trucked a short distance to the Sikorsky Memorial Airport in Stratford, Connecticut.
 A temporary Nissen hut-style hangar was erected at the airport in front of hangars three and four for the project.
 This put the VS-44A less than 1000 feet away from the original hangar she was built in, across the street at the (then) Avco Lycoming Engine Plant.

-In 1987 the restoration of the Excambian began, and it was decided to restore the rare flying boat to its post-WWII American Export Airlines livery.
+In 1987 the restoration of the Excambian began, and it was decided to restore the rare flying boat to its post-World War II American Export Airlines livery.
 The restoration was conducted by a team of highly trained volunteers, many of them former Sikorsky workers who had originally built the VS-44As there 50 years ago.
 The combined support from Sikorsky and Avco Lycoming was crucial for the success of the restoration.
 On June 18, 1997, after ten years of restoration, the VS-44A was transferred to the New England Air Museum.
 It was there that the plane was assembled and painted.

 In October 1998 a ceremony was held to dedicate the aircraft.
-The "Excambian" is the last remaining American-built commercial trans-ocean four-engine flying boat.
+The Excambian is the last remaining American-built commercial trans-ocean four-engine flying boat.
 After the project had been completed, the restoration team located in Stratford began looking at creating its own museum.
 With the assistance of local senator George "Doc" Gunther, the Connecticut Air & Space Center was founded in 1998.
 Today the museum is located in building 6, the former Chance Vought R&D Experimental hangar.